Best Coffee Makers 2026: 13 Compared (8 Sources)

 In blind taste tests, the Ninja CE251 produced the most balanced and noticeably hottest coffee among all budget drip models, with settings for Classic or Rich brew strength.
 The removable 60-oz water tank is easy to fill, and the programmable delay brew means coffee can be ready when you wake up.
 It lacks SCA certification but consistently outperforms many machines costing twice as much in reviewer testing.
 The permanent filter eliminates ongoing paper filter costs. [src2, src4]

-One of the least expensive drip coffee makers in Consumer Reports' tests, the Hamilton Beach 49465R earns a CR Recommended rating with high brew performance scores against SCA temperature guidelines.
-It includes 24-hour programmability, auto-shutoff, and a glass carafe with a warming plate.
-For users who want acceptable drip coffee at the lowest possible price, this is the clear pick. [src2, src8]
+The 12-cup Hamilton Beach 46293J replaces the now-discontinued 49465R that previously held this slot in Consumer Reports' Recommended list.
+It earns the same CR-Recommended class for high brew performance against SCA temperature guidelines, with Regular and Bold brew options, 24-hour programmability, auto pause-and-pour, and a glass carafe with warming plate.
+For users who want acceptable drip coffee at the lowest possible price, this is the clear pick — same Hamilton Beach internals as the 49465R, currently in stock on Amazon. [src2, src8]

 Best Versatile Brewer: Breville Luxe Brewer BDC465 (~$320-$350) — Check price